meircif/lumi-lang/docs/memory-management.rst

 .. _memory-management-1:

-No performance overhead - compile time only reference managing
+No Performance Overhead - compile time only reference managing
 --------------------------------------------------------------
 Lumi will allow performance free reference managing that will be done only in compile time.